AliEren04/todo_api/README.md

 # Set the port number the app will run on (default is 5000)
 PORT = "5000"

-# Secret key for securely signing session cookies (replace with your own secret key)
+# Secret key for securely signing session cookies even though i am not using and using JWT required by some dependencies (replace with your own secret key)
-SECRET_KEY = "your-secret-key-here"
+FLASK_SECRET_KEY = "your-secret-key-here"

 # Database URL (replace with your actual database connection URL)
 DATABASE_URL = "your-database-url-here"